kb-tools/fc/README.md

 # fc

+this is a `work in progress`.

 It is meant to be a knowledge sharing system.
 Something like Confluence, but implemented better and cheaper for all of us.

-NB: don't get me wrong -- Confluence is almost perfect, just not quite.
+`NB`: don't get me wrong -- Confluence is almost perfect, just not quite.

 ## business requirements